logo

 Retry and timeout

-Every call to /challenge and /verify has a 3-second per-request timeout and will retry once on a transient failure before giving up.
+The widget's call to /challenge has a 3-second per-request timeout and will retry once on a transient failure before giving up.
 A transient failure is a network error (fetch throws, DNS fails, socket timeout) or a 5xx response from the API.
-Client errors (4xx, including 429) are not retried — the server has given a deliberate answer and retrying would be pointless or harmful.
+Client errors (4xx, including 429) are not retried - the server has given a deliberate answer and retrying would be pointless or harmful.

-Default: two total attempts per endpoint with an 800 ms backoff between them.
-Worst-case total before surfacing a network error: about 6.8 seconds per endpoint.
+Default: two total attempts with an 800 ms backoff between them.
+Worst-case total before surfacing a network error: about 6.8 seconds.

 Override these via window.CAPTCHA_TIMINGS: